 5.1.1.
 This shall include the security of all hoses, joints and connections used within the evaporative emission control systems.

 5.1.2.
-For vehicles with a sealed fuel tank system, this shall also include having a system which, just before refuelling, releases the tank pressure exclusively through a vapour storage unit which has the sole function of storing fuel vapour.
+For vehicles with a sealed fuel tank system, this shall also include having a system which, just before refuelling, releases the tank pressure exclusively through a carbon canister which has the sole function of storing fuel vapour.
 This ventilation route shall also be the only one used when the tank pressure exceeds its safe working pressure.

 5.2.
-The test vehicle shall be selected according to paragraph 5.5.2. of this UN GTR.
+The test vehicle shall be selected in accordance with paragraph 5.5.2. of this UN GTR.

 5.3.
 Vehicle testing condition